Submit your proposal to be a presenter at the industry’s

-All Talks and Posters to the Workshop should address the interests of a significant portion of the audience.
+All Talks to the Workshop should address the interests of a significant portion of the audience.
 These presentations are generally 20 minutes long with questions taken afterward for a group of talks.

-We also welcome as Posters: expert talks that address a small, but important audience.
-These work well as posters, where the audience consists of interested persons and there is more opportunity for the author to interact with deeper insight.
-There will be a specific time devoted for the attendees to visit the posters, when they can interact with the audience.
+We also welcome as Posters expert talks that address a small, but important audience.
+Presentations work well in the poster format when the audience consists of interested persons and there is more opportunity for the author to interact with deeper insight.
+There will be a specific time devoted for the attendees to visit the posters, when they can interact with the author.
 Poster authors can generally install their poster and leave it up for a longer period.
 If there is contact information, people can read the poster and contact the author outside of the dedicated poster period.

-All Presentations, whether talk or poster, are subject matter and/or technology oriented, not focusing on product/vendor specific implementation.
+All Presentations, whether talk or poster, are subject matter and/or technology-oriented, not focusing on product/vendor-specific implementation.
 Guidance is provided here.
-Presenters will be notified by February 7, 2020 if their Talk or Poster has been accepted, and final versions are due April 13, 2020.
+Presenters will be notified by February 7, 2020, if their Talk or Poster has been accepted.
+Final versions are due April 13, 2020.
 This advance deadline enables all talks to be reviewed by the session chairs and members of the Steering Group.
 This mandatory process improves the quality of individual talks, helps talks complement each other, allows the session chairs to provide guidance on appropriate company-specific information and thus generally enables the excellence of WSTS.

-For submitting a Talk and/or Poster abstract, you will find that we seek either those that are relevant to a specific sector or technology area, and those that are sector independent.
+For submitting a Talk or Poster abstract, you will find that we seek either those that are relevant to a specific sector or technology area, and those that are sector-independent.

 Sector-related talks must choose: